-This inventive program builds basic music skills in the classroom as children learn songs from different cultures, reflect on their own communities, and develop listening and singing skills.
-During the 2014–2015 season, students in grades K–2 explore various music styles including Haitian, classical, Mexican, American jug band, Argentinian, and klezmer, embarking on a musical journey through the diverse cultures found in the neighborhoods of their hometown—New York City.
-Students meet and interact with the professional musicians featured in the program during culminating concerts each semester at Carnegie Hall.
+This inventive program, for which Carnegie Hall partners with teachers at schools throughout New York City, builds basic music skills in the classroom as children learn songs from different cultures, reflect on their own communities, and develop singing and listening skills.
+During the 2014-2015 season, students explore Haitian, Mexican, Argentine, classical, jug band, and Yiddish folk music styles.
+They also interact with professional musicians featured in the program during culminating concerts each semester at Carnegie Hall.

 was absolutely amazing.
 I

 love the program and how it ties neighborhoods, countries, and music

 together.
 The concert was absolutely amazing!
 The classes loved it, the

 teachers loved it, and the kids can't stop talking about actually seeing

 the performers live after reading and learning about them.
 I am so

 —Participating teacher from PS 139K